NotherWael/LimbusDialogueBoxes_EN/README.md

 ## Installation Warning
 ### Whenever a new UPDATE happens, PLEASE DISABLE the mod!!! and wait for a new update on this repository. (or else you would face issues like [softlocking](https://www.youtube.com/watch?v=nHrCFfdBMAA))
 ### Honestly I recommend you to not use this mod at all when there is new story content, so finish and enjoy the new story first and then use the mod!
+### Some users faced problems when their PC Language wasn't set to English, it will cause errors in-game like these [Issues](https://www.youtube.com/watch?v=nHrCFfdBMAA)
 ## Installation - PC
 1. Click **Code** → **Download ZIP** on this GitHub repository.
 2. Open or Extract the ZIP file.